Sample Essays

 Reflecting on my own experiences playing guitar, and those of the musicians brought before the Senate, I realized that to truly innovate, artists must be willing to express their unique truth, experiment, and jump off the ledge into the unknown.
 Changing content to please others or eliminating language and ideas that might offend minority fringe groups is the death of art.
 I believe we must protect openness for the greater industry, individual artists, and listeners.
 Society must get comfortable with art making some people uncomfortable, as only then can minds and ideas about one another be changed.

-Sample Common App Essay #14 (Rutgers University Honors College)
+Sample Common App Essay #14 (University of California, Santa Barbara)